Santa Cruz City Ballet at International Academy of Dance

 Want to be in the performance?

-Auditions for the Nutcracker happen each year at the end of August and are open to all members of the community.
+Auditions for the Santa Cruz Nutcracker Performance happen each year at the end of August.
+And they are open to all members of the community, so you have no excuse not to try!
 The production has opportunities for dancers of all ages and abilities ages 4+.
 Train all year at the International Academy of Dance and get ready for auditions.
-Make sure to get on our mailing list so you don’t miss the audition announcement along with all of the audition information.
+Make sure to get on our mailing list so you don’t miss the audition announcement!
 Auditions are similar to a regular ballet class and do not require memorizing or preparing audition material ahead of time.